ZachWatkins/zachwatkins.github.io/articles/css-methodologies/index.md

 2. Universal browser support, as iframes have been around since the early days of the web.
 3. Giving a website owner control over what capability your `<iframe>` code has on their website using the `sandbox` attribute.
 This isn't as big of a benefit if an iframe feature comes with a script as part of the iframe's functionality.

-This has a few drawbacks:
+This has drawbacks:

-1. The owner of the page containing the `<iframe>` tag must rely on the iframe's owner to make their content accessible.
+1. Loading an iframe's content is much slower than if the page included the code directly.
-2. Loading an iframe's content is much slower than if the page included the code directly.
+2. The owner of the page containing the `<iframe>` tag must rely on the iframe's owner to make their content accessible.
-3. Responsive design becomes more difficult, although this can be overcome by either the website owner or the iframe owner accounting for this need as necessary.
-The owner can change the size of the iframe, and the iframe owner can make their content responsive when the iframe is resized.
+3. Responsive design may require effort from the website owner and/or the iframe owner.
-4. Content Security Policy (CSP) headers may block the iframe from loading until the website owner enables the iframe explicitly.
+4. Content Security Policy headers may block the iframe from loading without modification.

 It's a solid choice for people who want to cut down on integration risk.
 Nobody wants to cause a problem during the integration phase - it can become a huge time sink and lose trust.